You: Alexa?

 Alexa: Listening…

-You: What are moving magnet cartridges and moving coil cartridges?
+You: What is the difference between a moving magnet and a moving coil cartridge?

 You: Thanks!!